-Now that we know what to cite and how to quote and paraphrase, we must decide what format to use for our in-text citations and references.
+Now that we know what to cite and how to quote and paraphrase, we need to decide what format to create our in-text citations and references.
 Your instructor will tell you whether they prefer MLA, APA, Chicago or another style format.
+Luckily, the Kwantlen Library librarians have come up with handy citation guides, which you can access on the Citation Styles section of the KPU website.

-Rather than covering every citation rule, let's just discuss the purpose of each one.
+Rather than covering every citation rule (which you can find in the guides), let's just discuss the purpose of each one.